ppy/osu-wiki/wiki/Help_Centre/Bot_Account/en.md

 ## Bot Account Creation

 If your request is approved, we will create the account for you and give you follow-up instructions.

-**The bot account must never have any plays submitted on it.** If we catch a bot account being played on, it will be immediately terminated.
+Again, **do not create the account yourself.** All we need is the username you want your bot account to have.